cdkday/website/pages/home.md

   </header>
   <main>
     <p class="mb-6">
-        We will be running a CFP process which will open on 9th March so stay tuned!!!
-Follow <a href="https://www.twitter.com/cdkday">@cdkday</a> on Twitter to stay up to date
+        The CFP process is open now!
+Visit <a href="https://sessionize.com/cdk-day-2022">Sessionize</a> to submit your talk proposal.
+The submissions process closes on 20th April 2022.
     </p>
   </main>
 </section>